-Like puberty or pregnancy, menopause is a natural stage of life for women.
-But it’s still shrouded in mystery; very few women know exactly what to expect.
+Like puberty or pregnancy, menopause is a natural stage of life for a lot of people.
+But it’s still shrouded in mystery; very few people know exactly what to expect.

 These simple statistics will help you – or anyone else – get your head around what’s going on inside your body.